Hi and thank you for clicking on The Skipper.

 "Only if you wish to be devoured by Smaug!"

-And then, the dragon appeared at the end of the hall.
-Sharp, blood-stained teeth, bright red scales, fiendish yellow eyes—the dragon Smaug was a fire-wielding demon, and he had set his sights on Thorin and me.
+And then the dragon appeared at the end of the hall.
+Its massive body barely managed to fit through the twenty-foot hall.
+Sharp, blood-stained teeth, bright red scales, hungry yellow eyes—it was a dragon.
+A real, fire-breathing dragon.
+And its gaze was fixed on Thorin and me.

-My screams renewed, and I started clawing at Thorin's armored back.
+I started clawing at Thorin's armored back.
+"Dragon!
+Dragon!
+Dragon!"

 My shrieks ripped through my throat.
-I howled and wept like a banshee, clinging to Thorin.
+I wept, clinging to Thorin.
 He sprinted down the hall as fast as his short legs could carry him, but I squirmed so much that Thorin dropped me.
 I landed with a heavy crack on the stone floor.

 "Ana!"
 Thorin shouted, reeling around in an attempt to reach me.

-Smaug opened his terrible jaws and let loose a jet of fire.
-Heat tore through the hallway.
-Flames ate the walls as they drew closer to me.
+Smaug opened his jaws and let loose a jet of fire.
+Scalding, burning, red, heat tore through the hallway.
+Flames ate at the walls as they drew closer to me.

-I screamed and thrashed about on my bed.
-The covers wrapped around me and—with a thud—I crashed to the floor on top of one of my Barbie Dolls.
-(They're these type of plastic, perfect females that—Oh, never mind.
+I screamed and thrashed on my bed.
+The covers wrapped around me, and with a thud, I crashed to the floor on top of one of my Barbie Dolls.
+(They're these type of plastic, perfect females that— Oh, never mind.
 You just need to know that they hurt to land on.)
-I sat up right and looked about the room wildly.
+I sat upright and looked about the room wildly.
 There was no dragon in sight.
 No Thorin either.

 The door flew open.
-Mom stood just outside my room, pale and panicked.
+Mom stood just outside my room, having heard my screams.
 She breathed a sigh of relief when she saw that I was unharmed.

 "You're all right," she said.

 But I was not all right.
-Tears welled in my eyes and I sobbed miserably into my hands.
-Little six-ear-old me could not take it.
+Tears welled in my eyes and I sobbed miserably.
+Little six-year-old me could not process what had just happened.

 I cried continuously that night.
 I tried to explain to my mom what had happened.
 It wasn't just a dream.
 It'd been real.
 I'd really gone to that place.
 I'd really seen those little men.
 I'd really seen a dragon.
 Thorin had been real.
 My mother and father would not believe me.
 A nightmare, they'd said, and nothing more.
 And, for a while, I believed them.

-But the Skipping did not stop there.
-A few months later—in the middle of my friend Wesley's seventh birthday party—I Skipped back to Middle Earth and found myself in the bed of an inn.
-My trip lasted about half a day before I randomly appeared back at Wesley's house.
+However, a few months later—in the middle of my friend Wesley's seventh birthday party—I Skipped back to Middle Earth and found myself in the bed of an inn.
+My trip lasted about half a day before I appeared back at Wesley's house.
 His parents had been searching everywhere for me.
 They'd even called the cops.
+I remember a week later overhearing my mom arguing with his dad in the carpool line.
+His parents didn't want me to come around again after the birthday incident; they thought I was a troublesome child who liked to hide for attention.

-I Skipped at least twenty times over the next five years.
-I ended up in a different place and a different time with each Skip.
-I Skipped to a nest of giant spiders (resulting in my intense arachnophobia), I Skipped to Tuckborough (those Tooks sure know how to treat a guest), I Skipped to the Northern Waste (and was chased by white wolves), I Skipped to the White Mountains (where I stayed for five days and nearly starved), and I Skipped to the Coldfells (and nearly gotten eaten by goblins).
+I Skipped at least twenty times over the next five years, ending up in a different place and a different time with each Skip.
+I Skipped to a nest of giant spiders (resulting in my intense arachnophobia), I Skipped to Tuckborough (those Tooks sure know how to treat a guest), I Skipped to the Northern Waste (and was chased by white wolves), I Skipped to the White Mountains (where I stayed for five days and nearly starved), and I Skipped to the Coldfells (and was nearly eaten by goblins).

-While I got some very interesting stories out of these Skips (some of which will come up later), none of them were monumental in the grand scheme of things.
+While I got some very interesting stories out of these Skips, none of them were monumental in the grand scheme of things.
 So, I'll move along to when I was twelve and got hit by a truck.

 Well, that's an overstatement.
 I didn't actually get hit by the truck.
-I was crossing the street—going to meet some friends for shopping—and I wasn't looking where I was going.
+I forget if you've ever seen one, but they're these huge, motor vehicles...
+Never mind.
+All you need to know is that if I got hit by a one, it was very likely that I would die.
+Anyways, I was crossing the street—going to meet some friends for shopping—and I wasn't looking where I was going.
 The horn honked.
 I turned.
 I saw the truck.
 The driver screamed.
 I screamed.
-Skip.
+And then I Skipped.

-Some part of me wishes the truck had hit me.
+Some part of me wishes it had hit me.
 Anything would have been better than what I saw that day.

 I Skipped to fields of dying, blood-stained grass.
-I was standing in the middle of a plain amongst thousands of corpses, the blood and remains of horses and men and great beasts I couldn't even name.
+I was standing in the middle of a plain amongst thousands of bodies, the blood and remains of horses and men and great beasts I couldn't even name.
 The smell of death washed over me.
 I covered my mouth with my hand and backed away from the split-open head of a soldier.
 In the distance, I could see the foul ruins of the White City.
-Fire burned among the rubble, and a thick smoke cloud rose into the gray sky.
+A thick smoke cloud rose into the gray sky as fire burned around the rubble.
 Thousands of orcs resided in Minas Tirith; their celebration could be heard across the plains.

-I wept, though, at the time, I did not know then what such destruction meant.
+I wept, though at the time I didn't know what such destruction meant.
 I only knew that dark things had come to pass, and the red fires over the mountain tops spoke of doom to the world in which I stood.

 And then, a foul voice said, "Gimbuz-izg gajal ni!"